ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 ## 2. Design Principles

 2.1.
+Permissionless Reward System:
-Multi-token Support: The Reward Vault should handle any ERC20 token without requiring prior whitelisting or governance approval.
+    - The Reward Vault should handle standard ERC20 tokens without requiring prior whitelisting or governance approval.
+    - Depositors should be able to deposit rewards in any standard ERC20 token on behalf of AVS providers without restrictions.

 2.2.
-Permissionless Deposits: Depositors should be able to deposit rewards in any token on behalf of AVS providers without restrictions.

-2.3.
 Exocore Chain as Source of Truth: The Exocore chain maintains the record of reward balances and handles reward distribution/accounting for each staker.
 The Reward Vault only tracks withdrawable balances after claim approval.

+2.3.
+Separation of Concerns: The Reward Vault is distinct from principal vaults, maintaining a clear separation between staked principals and earned rewards.

 2.4.
-Separation of Concerns: The Reward Vault is distinct from principal vaults, maintaining a clear separation between staked principals and earned rewards.

-2.5.
 Security: Despite its permissionless nature, the Reward Vault must maintain high security standards to protect users' rewards.

 ## 3. Architecture